Who we are

 Director of Administration

-Pastor Jones will serve as the Director of Administration and will be responsible for strategic management and administrative operations for the Education Commission.
-Pastor Jones will work closely with the Chancellor of Education and Works collaboratively with the various Associate Chancellors on operational initiatives for the Education Commission.
+Superintendent Jones will serve as the Director of Administration and will be responsible for strategic management and administrative operations for the Education Commission.
+Superintendent Jones will work closely with the Chancellor of Education and Works collaboratively with the various Associate Chancellors on operational initiatives for the Education Commission.

 Associate Chancellor for External Affairs